yoctoproject/poky/documentation/ref-manual/classes.rst

 ``overlayfs.bbclass``
 =======================

-It's often desired in Embedded System design to have a read-only rootfs.
+It's often desired in Embedded System design to have a read-only root filesystem.
 But a lot of different applications might want to have read-write access to some parts of a filesystem.
-It can be especially useful when your update mechanism overwrites the whole rootfs, but you may want your application data to be preserved between updates.
-The :ref:`overlayfs <ref-classes-overlayfs>` class provides a way to achieve that by means of ``overlayfs`` and at the same time keeping the base rootfs read-only.
+It can be especially useful when your update mechanism overwrites the whole root filesystem, but you may want your application data to be preserved between updates.
+The :ref:`overlayfs <ref-classes-overlayfs>` class provides a way to achieve that by means of ``overlayfs`` and at the same time keeping the base root filesystem read-only.

 To use this class, set a mount point for a partition ``overlayfs`` is going to use as upper layer in your machine configuration.
 The underlying file system can be anything that